-Project expenditures will be contingent upon development actually occurring or committed to occur, and upon donated incremental revenue from TID 39.
-Since the majority of the project cost is financed with either long-term debt or donated incremental revenue from TID 39, borrowing would be undertaken only when sufficient development actually occurs to support each borrowing segment and the expenditure of such funds.
+Project expenditures will be contingent upon development actually occurring or committed to occur, and upon donated incremental revenue from TID 39 and TID 36.
+Since the majority of the project cost is financed with either long-term debt or donated incremental revenue from TID 39 or TID 36, borrowing would be undertaken only when sufficient development actually occurs to support each borrowing segment and the expenditure of such funds.